-Fig. 3.
+Fig. 4.
 The programmable traffic achieved by DEG, VOL, Modified greedy and Local search algorithms as a function of (a) the budget B and (b) the number of time periods T. (c) The distribution of upgrades across years (Y1, Y2, Y3, Y4, Y5) for different cost reduction rates.

-Fig. 4. (a) Impact of optimizing different objectives for T = 1. (b) Programmable traffic for the Deltacom network [13].
+Fig. 5. (a) Impact of optimizing different objectives for T=1. (b) Upgrading cost (Obj3) for different minimum levels of programmable traffic.